matomo-org/developer-documentation/docs/generated/master/Piwik/Url.md

 ### `getCurrentScheme()` <a name="getCurrentScheme"></a>

-Returns the current URL&#039;s protocol.
+Returns the current URL's protocol.

 #### Signature